-Seed capital, also known as seed funding, is the initial investment required to set up a business.
-Every day expenses include purchasing or leasing the premises (office, factory, warehouse, etc.), buying necessary equipment and setup factory/ work space infrastructure.
+Also known as seed funding, this is the initial investment required to set up a business.
+Every day expenses include purchasing or leasing the premises (office, factory, warehouse, etc.), buying necessary equipment and setting up other infrastructure.

-Working capital is the funds required to meet the day-to-day expenses of a business such as premise’s rent, utility bills, employee salaries, raw material procurement, administrative expenses, etc.
+Working capital refers to the funds required to meet the day-to-day functioning of a business.
+Everyday expenses include rent, utility bills, employee salaries, procuring raw material, or inventory, administration, etc.

-Funds required and used by a business to expand its operations is the growth capital.
-Also commonly known as the expansion capital, these funds are used for both expansion as well as sustenance of business operations during the process.
+Funds required by a business to expand its operations is called growth capital or expansion capital.
+These funds can be used for both expansions as well as the sustenance of business operations during this process.

-Businesses can also acquire capital either via equity or debt.
-Equity capital is the fund a business receives by selling its stock.
-Debt capital is the fund a firm avails as credit from a financial institution.
+Businesses can acquire capital via equity or debt.
+Equity capital refers to funds a business receives by selling its stock, whereas debt capital refers to funds a business gets as credit from a financial institution.

-You can avail debt financing in the form of Business Loans from Bajaj Finserv and get up to Rs.
+You can avail of debt financing in the form of business loan from Bajaj Finance and get up to Rs.
 55 lakh* (*inclusive of insurance premium, VAS charges, documentation charges, Flexi fees, and processing fees).

 Capital is the money or other assets that a business has available to pay for its day-to-day operations and to fund its future growth.
 Capital can come from different sources, such as personal savings, loans, investors, or profits.

 Capital is anything that has value or can help create more value.
 For example, money, land, machines, buildings, and skills are all forms of capital.
 Capital can be used to produce goods and services or to make more money.